English

 Grade 9–12 | Credit: 1

-Prerequisite: Successful completion of French I with a grade of C or better or permission of the instructor.
+Prerequisite: Demonstrated proficiency in French I or permission of the instructor.

 French III